SHANERY86/stockHome/README.md

 # stockHome

 This project is called ‘stockHome’.
 I have made a simple weighing scales using a 5kg load cell and with this project I propose a prototype IoT stock tracing system for home or business.
+Please see 'Project Proposal' and 'Project layout' documents.

 NOTE: The python script file 'hx711.py' is taken (with thanks) from the following git hub source: https://github.com/tatobari/hx711py